 How we engage

-Most engagements are embedded leadership for a defined number of days per month, typically over six to twelve months.
-Some start as a fixed-scope review — search architecture, RAG production-readiness, AI/ML platform, or data-team structure — with a written deliverable, and convert into ongoing work.
+Most engagements run as embedded data leadership for a defined number of days per month, typically over six to twelve months.
+Some start as a fixed-scope review — a data strategy assessment, a governance and quality audit, a platform and vendor evaluation, or a data-team review — with a written deliverable, and convert into ongoing work once we both see what is needed.

-Tell us what you are building and which decision is next.
+Tell us where your data is today and which decision is next.
 Book a Discovery Call.

 Fractional Chief Data Officer — Frequently Asked Questions

-Common questions from founders, boards, and executive teams considering fractional data and AI leadership.
+Common questions from founders, boards, and executive teams considering fractional data leadership.

 What does a fractional Chief Data Officer do?